micropython/micropython/docs/library/network.WLAN.rst

-   hidden         Whether SSID is hidden (boolean) security       Security protocol supported (enumeration, see module constants) key            Access key (string) hostname       The station(access point) hostname to use reconnects     Number of reconnect attempts to make (integer, 0=none, -1=unlimited) txpower        Maximum transmit power in dBm (integer or float)
+   hidden         Whether SSID is hidden (boolean) security       Security protocol supported (enumeration, see module constants) key            Access key (string) hostname       The hostname for the station and access point interfaces reconnects     Number of reconnect attempts to make (integer, 0=none, -1=unlimited) txpower        Maximum transmit power in dBm (integer or float)
    =============  ===========